 You’ll have different taxes to report and pay.

-As a sole trader, you’ll have been submitting your annual Self Assessment to HMRC and they’ll have calculated what Income Tax and self-employed National Insurance you needed to pay.
-As a limited company director, you’ll still need to file an annual Self Assessment tax return, but you’ll also need to file a regular payroll (usually monthly) for any salary you take.
+As a sole trader, You would’ve been submitting your Self Assessment for HMRC to tell you the tax and self-employed National Insurance you needed to pay.
+As a limited company director, you’ll still need to file an annual Self Assessment tax return, but also file a regular payroll (usually monthly) for any salary you take.
 You’ll need to declare any dividends you receive from your limited company and any other sources of income you may have.
 You'll also need to understand your tax obligations, and you may even want to delve into the taxation advantages of electric vehicles for your company car.

-As a limited company director you’ll need to file various tax returns and accounts to HMRC and Companies House.
+Limited company directors need to file various tax returns and accounts to HMRC and Companies House.
 You’ll also need to pay your company's Corporation Tax Bill.
 We’ve got separate articles on Small Business taxes and your responsibilities as a company director.